waynodiablo/Oystercard/pills/returning_your_makers_laptop.md

 ## Remember to

 1. Clean the laptop using the wipes in the stationary cabinet.
 2. Reset the laptop to Factory settings.
-You can either use the Mac OS sticks we have or download Mac OS online as you reset the laptop.
+You can either use the Mac OS sticks we have on the 1st floor or download Mac OS online as you reset the laptop.
 3. Report any damages or hardware problems.
-4. Return it to Florence on the first floor
+4. Return it to Florence on the first floor before the presentations

+Please note that this process can take around half an hour so please leave plenty of time

 # How to reset the laptop by USB